farnai/tbcx-usaid-exam/README.md

 ## Description:

-* This project is a responsive web application that allows users to  learn about the TBC x USAID joint project, where they will study react.js course.
+* This project is a responsive web application that allows users to  learn about the TBC x USAID joint project, where they will study the react.js course.
 Key features include Key features include a one-page, promotional landing page.

 ## Technologies Used: